Smashthehedgehog/tradebot/README.md

 ---

 ### `model/state_encoder.py` — The Situation Summarizer
-Takes the three continuous signal values and the bot's current position (holding, shorting, or flat) and compresses them into a single code number.
+Takes the four continuous signal values and the bot's current position (holding or flat) and compresses them into a single code number.
 That number is used to look up the best action in the bot's learned playbook.
 During training, it also figures out the "bins" (ranges of values) that group similar market situations together — like sorting temperatures into cold, mild, warm, hot.

 ---